Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Experiments and Results

 \section{Experiments and Results}

-We apply \ourmodel to state-of-the-art (SOTA) image and video generative models.
-All experiments are conducted using a 4-step, 2-phase configuration, as illustrated in Fig.~\ref{fig:Schematic_diagram}d.
+To evaluate the efficacy of \ourmodel, we conduct experiments across text-to-image (T2I), text-to-video (T2V) and image-to-video (I2V) generation tasks.
+SOTA base models are employed as teachers, including Wan2.1-T2V-14B, Wan2.2-T2V-A14B, Wan2.2-I2V-A14B and Qwen-Image-20B.
+An overview of the experimental configurations is presented in Tab.~\ref{tab:experiment_summary}.
+Due to its substantial computational demands, the vanilla few-step DMD is applied only to the smallest configuration, namely, T2I task using the Wan2.1-T2V-14B base model.

+We conduct experiments on 64 GPUs, employing PyTorch FSDP and gradient checkpointing to reduce GPU memory consumption.
+Context parallelism is applied for T2V and I2V distillation.
+The following settings are used consistently across all experiments: a batch size of 64; a fake diffusion model learning rate of $4 \times 10^{-7}$ with full-parameter training; a generator learning rate of $5 \times 10^{-5}$ using LoRA~\cite{hu2021_lora} with $rank=64$ and $\alpha = 8$.
+Following prior works~\cite{huang2025_self_forcing}, AdamW optimizer is employed for both the fake diffusion model and the generator, with hyperparameter $\beta_1 = 0, \beta_2 = 0.999$.
+The fake diffusion model is updated 5 times for each generator update.
+Euler solver is used in backward simulation, due to its simplicity.
+To align with the two-expert architecture of Wan2.2, we adopt a 4-step, 2-phase configuration for \ourmodel, as illustrated in Fig.~\ref{fig:Schematic_diagram}d.
 Consequently, each base model is distilled into two expert networks.

-To demonstrate that the performance improvement stems primarily from our novel distillation paradigm rather than merely an increase in trainable parameters, we include the Wan2.2-T2V-A14B model \citep{wan2025} in our experiments.
-This model already features an MoE structure, and both standard DMD and our Phased DMD distill it into two experts.
-This allows for a direct comparison under equivalent parameter budgets.
-Owing to its computational demands, the vanilla DMD \citep{yin2024DMD2} method was applied only to the smallest model configuration, namely the Wan2.1-T2V-14B.
-An overview of the experimental configurations is provided in Tab.~\ref{tab:experiment_summary}, with detailed descriptions available in Appendix \ref{sec:appendix_exps}.
+To demonstrate that the performance gains arise primarily from our novel distillation paradigm rather than from an increase in trainable parameters, Wan2.2-T2V-A14B is distilled for both T2I and T2V tasks.
+Wan2.2-T2V-A14B already incorporates an MoE architecture, and both standard DMD and our Phased DMD distill it into two experts, thereby enabling a direct comparison under equivalent parameter budgets.